-Will Gold be the Last Man Standing as Perfect Storm hits Markets?
+Will Gold Be the Last Man Standing in the Perfect Storm?

 From the plunge in European stock markets beginning Monday 24 February, instability and volatility in financial markets across the world has continued to reel for some three weeks now.
 In fact, the market carnage and turmoil has been progressively intensifying leaving no asset class immune.
 A generational perfect storm.

 Triggered by the rapid spread of the coronavirus COVID-19, and amplified by a massive fall in global oil prices after lack of agreement on OPEC oil production output, the corrections and gyrations across stocks, bonds, foreign exchange, commodities and everything in between are also arguably an overdue market adjustment to years of asset bubbles, volatility suppression and elevated stock prices created by continuous central bank stimulus and interventions.

 Ironically, with financial markets addicted to the artificial liquidity of central bank interventions and conditioned to expect continual rescues, the recent market stress has brought out more of the same with calls for stability in the form of central bank stimulus, interest rate cuts and liquidity injections, calls that are being answered and will continue to be answered by responses over the last two weeks from the US Federal Reserve, Bank of England and European Central Bank (ECB), culminating in the Fed on the night of Sunday 15 March throwing its entire toolbox of band-aids at the market including interest rate cuts, Treasury purchases (QE), currency swap line facilities coordinated with the other Big 5 central banks.
 A classic Hegelian case of problem-reaction-solution, with the risk selloff being the problem, ‘investors’ screaming for stability as the reaction, and central banks stepping in to the rescue as the solution using the coronavirus as a be all and end all excuse for intervention.

 The Ides of March – EID MAR